yhlabsai-tech/Heritiers-Berthelot/journal/README.md

 **A capped budget of hours is a design constraint.** Running out of tooling several days early is not a scheduling annoyance — it is the thing that should decide what I open on Monday morning.

 **Check a constraint before building around it.** One wrong sentence in my own notes cost two evenings, spent defending against a problem that did not exist.

+# 2026-08-27 — Asking a teacher to proofread the machine

+## The session

+I split the work across two Claude accounts: one keeps the WhatsApp automation, the other takes the platform's security and design.
+They were sharing a repository and stepping on each other.
+Then I paused the automation entirely — term starts in days, and it is not what the association needs this week.
+Same sequencing mistake as two entries ago, except this time I made the call before it cost me anything.

+Security took most of the two days.
+A policy written the week before would have broken the whole site if it had shipped, and it sat uncommitted because I could not prove it worked.
+The test I had planned — stay logged in, come back an hour later, click a link — proved nothing: a browser renews its own session for as long as a tab stays open, so I would have stayed logged in whether the code was right or broken.
+Closing the tab and waiting two hours was the only version that meant anything.
+It passed, and it went live.

+Then I asked one of my former maths teachers to try the site.
+She signed up, navigated it, and sent six remarks.
+Not one was a bug.
+An address overflowed its box on a phone.
+A sentence meant to encourage students to contact alumni opened with something close to a reproach, aimed at people who already feel they are intruding.
+A filter called a subject an "option" — the very subject taught by the teachers whose help we need most.

+Most of this site was written with AI, and that is exactly where such details slip through.
+The AI gave us a platform we could never have paid for.
+What it cannot do is sound like us.
+So we now ask teachers to be deliberately picky about wording and interface.
+That is not a correction applied to the project — it is the project: the machine builds it, people make it ours.

+Our welcome event on 29 August is cancelled.
+We still have no list of incoming students, and rather than run two small events we will run one bigger one in the first or second week of term.
+Next year we should reach them through the national admissions platform instead of waiting on a list.

+## Lessons learned

+**A test that cannot fail proves nothing.** Mine would have passed against broken code, because the browser was doing the work I was trying to attribute to the server.
+I now ask what result would tell me I am wrong.

+**Verify as the visitor you are testing for.** A file meant for search engines was being redirected to the login page.
+In my browser it looked perfect — because I was logged in.

+**AI can build the thing; it cannot make it sound like us.** All six remarks were about language and judgment.
+No amount of generated polish would have produced them.